-Because Love wave sensitivity is shallower than Rayleigh wave sensitivity (Fig. 4c,d) at a given period, the amplitude of inherent S-wave anisotropy γ is poorly determined in the Tibetan lowermost crust.
-This is illustrated in Figure 8, which shows the results of three inversions of the same data in Tibet (Point A) but with different constraints on γ : (a) $\gamma \ge 0$ throughout the crust, (b) $\gamma > 0$ throughout the crust but $\gamma = 0$ at the base of the crust, and (c) $0 \le \gamma \le 10\%$ throughout the crust.
+Because Love wave sensitivity is shallower than Rayleigh wave sensitivity (Figs 4c and d) at a given period, the amplitude of inherent S-wave anisotropy γ is poorly determined in the lowermost crust of Tibet.
+This is illustrated in Fig. 8, which shows the results of three inversions of the same data in Tibet (Point A) but with different constraints on γ : (a) $\gamma \ge 0$ throughout the crust, (b) $\gamma \ge 0$ throughout the crust but $\gamma = 0$ at the base of the crust

+Figure 8.
+Mean (solid coloured lines) and standard deviation (grey corridors) of posterior distributions of inherent S-wave anisotropy (γ) at Point A in Tibet showing the vertical variation of this quantity with different constraints applied in the inversion: (a) $\gamma \ge 0$ across the crust, (b) $\gamma \ge 0$ across the crust but γ is set to 0 at the base of the crust, similar to Xie et al. (2013) and (c) $0 \le \gamma \le 10$ per cent across the entire crust as done in this paper. γ is not well constrained by our observations below 50 km depth.

+and (c) $0 \le \gamma \le 10$ per cent throughout the crust.
 These constraints produce very different estimates of γ below 50 km depth in the crust.
-In particular, without a constraint beyond the positivity constraint ($\gamma \ge 0$), the estimate of γ in the lowermost crust of Tibet becomes unstable.
-For this reason, we seek a small amplitude model here and apply the constraint that $0 \le \gamma \le 10\%$ throughout the crust across the entire study region.
-The result of this constraint is that γ will tend to be approximately constant with depth in the lowermost crust of Tibet.
+In particular, without a constraint beyond the positivity constraint ($\gamma \ge 0$), the estimate of γ in the lowermost crust of Tibet is unstable.
+For this reason, we seek a small amplitude model here and apply the constraint that $0 \le \gamma \le 10$ per cent throughout the crust across the entire study region.
+The result of this constraint is that γ will tend to be approximately constant with depth in the lowermost crust of Tibet, as shown in Fig. 8(c).

-It is with some trepidation that we have modeled the sediments as isotropic because Tibet is surrounded by large basins where there is strong evidence of anisotropy.
-However, because the model of Shen et al. [2016] is based exclusively on Rayleigh wave data it does not provide a particularly accurate reference for sedimentary structure, in particular sedimentary thickness.
+We have modeled the sediments as isotropic even though Tibet is surrounded by large basins where there is strong evidence of anisotropy.
+However, because the model of Shen et al. (2016) is based exclusively on Rayleigh wave data it does not provide a particularly accurate reference for sedimentary structure, in particular sedimentary thickness.
 Thus, inferences we might draw here about sedimentary anisotropy would be suspect.
 In order to constrain the structure of the sediments better, additional data such as receiver functions or the H/V ratio, which are more sensitive to the shallower depths, should be added.
-We discuss sedimentary anisotropy in section 6.2.3 where we provide evidence that the sediments are strongly anisotropic, so much so that we are forced to eliminate the amplitude constraint on γ in the sediments.
+We discuss sedimentary anisotropy in Section 6.2.3 where we provide evidence that the sediments are strongly anisotropic, so much so that we are forced to eliminate the amplitude constraint and allow γ in the sediments to be >10 per cent.
 However, modeling them as isotropic does not affect our primary conclusions, although it does mean that we are not able to fit our data well within the basins.